mattzgto/bladerf-dvbs2/README.md

 All receiving blocks have been removed from the FPGA, and therefore, all RX functionality has been removed

 The input is buffered by inserting NULL TS packets, and the output is buffered by inserting Dummy PLFrames

+Recompiling will be necessary for the bladeRF with 115kLE